gheorghitamutu/QSS2023/README.md

 5. Active Community and Continuous Development: Mockito has a large and active community of developers, which means you can find ample resources, documentation, and support online.
 The library is actively maintained and regularly updated, ensuring compatibility with the latest Java versions and continuous improvements in functionality and performance.

 6. Test Code Readability: Mockito promotes writing readable and expressive test code.
 It follows a behavior-driven development (BDD) style, encouraging developers to write tests that clearly describe the behavior being tested.
 Mockito's syntax, along with its Mockito annotations and matchers, helps in creating more readable and self-explanatory test cases.

+**JaCoCo** (Java Code Coverage) is a popular code coverage tool for Java applications.
+We chose it for the following reasons:

+1. Test Coverage Analysis: JaCoCo allows you to analyze the extent to which your tests exercise the codebase.
+It provides detailed insights into which parts of your code are covered by your tests and which parts are not.
+By using JaCoCo, you can identify areas of the code that lack test coverage, enabling you to improve your testing strategy and ensure that critical components of the application, such as the timetable management functionality, are thoroughly tested.

+2. Quality Assurance: Code coverage is a metric commonly used in software quality assurance to assess the reliability and completeness of testing efforts.
+By using JaCoCo, you can measure the code coverage percentage, which indicates the proportion of code that is executed during your tests.
+Higher code coverage generally suggests better test coverage and reduces the likelihood of undiscovered bugs or untested scenarios.
+It helps you gauge the overall quality of your testing process and identify areas where additional test cases may be needed.

+3. Identification of Dead or Unreachable Code: JaCoCo can help identify dead or unreachable code segments within your application.
+Dead code refers to code that is not executed during normal program flow, either due to conditional statements, redundant logic, or unused methods or classes.
+Identifying and removing dead code can improve code maintainability, performance, and overall codebase cleanliness.

+4. Integration with Build Tools and CI/CD Pipelines: JaCoCo seamlessly integrates with popular build tools such as Maven and Gradle, making it easy to incorporate code coverage analysis as part of your build process.
+This allows you to automatically generate code coverage reports and track code coverage trends over time.
+By integrating JaCoCo with your Continuous Integration and Continuous Deployment (CI/CD) pipelines, you can ensure that code coverage metrics are monitored and enforced as part of your development workflow.

+5. Code Optimization and Refactoring: JaCoCo's coverage reports provide valuable insights into code execution paths and hotspots.
+By analyzing the coverage data, you can identify sections of code that are executed frequently or are performance bottlenecks.
+This information can guide optimization efforts and help prioritize code refactoring tasks to improve the overall performance and maintainability of the faculty timetable management application.

+6. Compliance and Audit Requirements: In some cases, projects may have compliance or audit requirements that mandate certain levels of code coverage.
+By utilizing JaCoCo, you can generate code coverage reports that demonstrate compliance with these requirements, providing evidence of the thoroughness of your testing efforts.

+Overall, JaCoCo offers a comprehensive set of tools and reports for measuring and improving code coverage in Java applications.
+By using JaCoCo in the project, you can enhance the reliability, quality, and maintainability of the faculty timetable management application through more thorough testing and code optimization.

 ### Hibernate Validartors (along with Jakarta)